 Point Plomer campground is a large campground in Limeburners Creek National Park, Australia.
-It has 84 campsites with toilets, showers and unpowered sites.
+It has 84 campsites.

 Getting there#